 One source of information that OPMC continuously uses to identify potential medical misconduct is medical malpractice experience.
-State Insurance Law Section 315 mandates the reporting of any claim filed for medical malpractice against a physician, physician assistant or specialist assistant, and the disposition of that claim, to be reported to the Commissioner of Health and the Superintendent of Insurance.
+State Insurance Law § 315 mandates the reporting of any claim filed for medical malpractice against a physician, physician assistant or specialist assistant, and the disposition of that claim, to be reported to the Commissioner of Health and the Superintendent of Insurance.

-PHL §230 directs the OPMC to continuously review medical malpractice information to identify potential misconduct.
+PHL § 230 directs the OPMC to continuously review medical malpractice information to identify potential misconduct.
 The Office reviews information such as the licensee's malpractice history, the number and dollar amount of any payouts made, and current malpractice insurance status when determining whether to open an investigation.

-Of the 156 investigations completed in 2017 that were based on medical malpractice criteria, about five (5) percent resulted in a Board action or administrative warning.
+Of the 27 investigations completed in 2020 that were based on medical malpractice criteria, nine investigations (33 percent) resulted in a Board action or administrative warning.